Everyone will tell you that content is the king, but it’s also the most precious part of your WordPress website.

 From there, you can select any automatically created system backup and restore either full account or just specific parts like files, databases or emails.

 You can also use Softaculous if you installed your WordPress that way.
-Click the WordPress icon.
+Click on the WordPress icon.

 Scroll down to the list of current installations and select the Backup icon.